RiskIdent/VulTrack-Agent/README.md

 VulTrack Agent was **developed with AI assisted coding**.
 Be aware there might be dragons.

+The VulTrack Server can be found in [this repository](https://github.com/RiskIdent/VulTrack).

 ## Features

 - **Static Binary**: No external runtime dependencies, easy deployment